hasura/hasura-k8s-stack/README.md

 - Using tools like [Kustomize](https://kustomize.io/) to make deploying easier.
 - Setting up CI/CD scripts for migrations and environment promotion.
 - Docs for auth integration.

+___

+A big shoutout to the folks at [Apps Integra](https://www.appsintegra.com/) for collaborating with Hasura on this repo.